 Mrs. Florence R. Hughes was appointed to serve as Supreme Deputy in New Jersey on December 14, 1981, by Mrs. Agnes McLeod, Supreme Worthy Advisor, Supreme Assembly.
 Mrs. Hughes had been active in Rainbow for many years, having been a member of the Order of Rainbow when she was a girl.
 She was a member of The Order of The Eastern Star and had devoted her time and love and service to the Rainbow Girls in New Jersey, and worked to bring our beautiful Order into the lives of many more young girls in our State.
 Mrs. Florence R. Hughes was elected Supreme Inspector and a Member of The House of Gold on July 26, 1988, at Supreme Convention in Mobile, Alabama.
 Mrs. Hughes resigned as Supreme Inspector and Member of the House of Gold on December 31, 1999.
 Mrs. Hughes passed away in April 2011.

 Miss Kathleen Nase was appointed to serve as Supreme Deputy in New Jersey on January 1, 2000, by Mrs. Mary Muhs, Supreme Worthy Advisor, Supreme Assembly International Order of the Rainbow for Girls.
 Miss Nase has been active in Rainbow for many years, serving as Mother Advisor of Iris Assembly No. 31; Grand Deputy; Grand Executive Committee Member, State Pledge Director and State Mother Advisor.
 Miss Nase was elected Supreme Inspector and a Member of the House of Gold on July 24, 2008, at the Supreme Session held in Chicago, Illinois.
 We wish for her the best in serving the New Jersey Grand Assembly.
-At the 2012 Supreme Session in Grand Rapids, Michigan, Miss Nase was appointed Supreme Immortality for 2012-2014 and Supreme Drill Leader for 2016-2018 and Supreme Service for 2018-2020.
+Miss Nase was appointed Supreme Immortality for 2012-2014 and Supreme Drill Leader for 2016-2018 and Supreme Service for 2018-2020.